IsraelVivancoC/resico-tax-calc/README.md

-# resico-tax-calc
-A tax calculation tool focused on estimating monthly provisional payments under the Mexican RESICO regime.
-Description
+# RESICO Tax Calculator (Java)

+Educational Java project focused on clean code and design patterns.

+## Goal
+Calculate provisional RESICO taxes using extensible and maintainable Java code.

+## Technologies
+- Java 8+

+## How to run
+Compile and run `Main.java`